savoirfairelinux/sous-chef/CONTRIBUTING.md

 The following is a set of guidelines for contributing to Sous-Chef, which is hosted in the [Savoir-faire Linux organization](https://github.com/savoirfairelinux) on GitHub.
 Feel free to propose changes to this document in a pull request.

-If you haven't already, please join us on IRC: `#feastproject` on Freenode.
+If you haven't already, please join us on IRC: `#souschef` on Freenode.

 ## Useful resources